 September 12th 2014 I gave birth to a beautiful baby girl.
 I didn’t know that a few day’s later it would send my new world into turmoil…

 September 14th.
 I went through the day learning how to properly breastfeed Brookelynn.
 How to apply the Vaseline and how much.
 Getting the hang of a routine with a baby.
 Totally exhausted.
 We had a busy day.
 Lots and lots of visitors.
 When night rolled around I was in more pain then usual.
 I mentioned to the nurse I was still hurting.
 I requested a hot water bottle.
 That’s just what they brought me.
 A square hard water bottle that had hot water in it.
 I was in pain how was I supposed to lay with this behind my back.
 (I felt like they were stupid.)
 A little while later I tried to get some sleep.
 But I couldn’t.
 Charles was finally sleeping in the chair beside me.
 I tried to pull myself up to look into the clear bassinet beside me.
 I couldn’t move.
 It hurt.
 I was panicking.
 I cried out to Charles who awoke panicked.
 We pushed the help button for the nurses.
 I felt like I couldn’t breathe.
 I was dizzy, I felt nauseous.
 I was leaned over the bed almost in half. (which you fellow c-section moms know should hurt the still fresh incision) the pain in my back was so excruciating that i did not feel anything else.
 The doctor came in and started to lightly hit down my back.
 She got to the mid section on the right and I almost jerked off the bed.
 It.hurt.so.much.
 She got a worried look in her eyes.
-And told me first thing in the morning I was going for an ultra sound and a scan.
+And told me first thing in the morning I was going for an ultra sound and a CT scan.
 (Things from here kind of all mesh together.
 So I am sorry in advance)

 I of course had to go alone for the scans.
 After all was said and done.
 They concluded that somehow there was a blockage in my right ureter tube (Image below).
 Some how during the c secion my tube was cauterized or sewn shut.